karnkaul/tardigrade/README.md

 ### Entity

 Represents a unique object in a scene, supports attaching / detaching / querying for `Attachment`s - one instance per unique/concrete type.
 Cannot be derived from (is marked `final`).
 Sets the `Entity::Id` of owned attachments to its own.
-Provides APIs to manipulate attachments, toggle activity, set destroyed (removed from owning `Scene` after tick), obtain a pointer to the owning `Scene` (if any), etc.
+Provides APIs to manipulate attachments, toggle activity, set destroyed (removed from owning `Scene` after tick), obtain a pointer to the owning `Scene` (if any), etc. Once an entity starts ticking, the list of its attachments is frozen.
+In other words, attachments attached in the midst of an entity's tick will not be ticked or rendered until the next frame.

 ### DeltaTime